ACL reconstructions on the rise in US, particularly among teen girls

 June 16, 2017

 A new study has found that, in the United States, there has been a dramatic increase in the rate of anterior cruciate ligament (ACL) reconstructions among females 13-17 years old.

-Research conducted in 1999 showed that woman are more likely than men to tear an ACL while playing the same sport.
+Research conducted in 1999 showed that women are more likely than are men to tear an ACL while playing the same sport.
 This new evidence reveals that, after almost two decades of subsequent research and prevention efforts aimed at reducing ACL injuries in young athletes (and females particularly), there has nonetheless been an increase in ACL injuries among this population.

 Mackenzie Herzog, MPH, doctoral candidate in the Department of Epidemiology at the UNC Gillings School of Global Public Health, is lead author of the study.
 The full article, titled “Incidence of Anterior Cruciate Ligament Reconstruction Among Adolescent Females in the United States, 2002 Through 2014,” was published online June 12 by JAMA Pediatrics.

 Herzog wrote the study with Gillings School co-authors Stephen Marshall, PhD, professor, Jennifer Lund, PhD, assistant professor, Virginia Pate, MS, applications analyst, and Christina Mack, PhD, adjunct assistant professor, all in the Gillings School’s Department of Epidemiology.
 Marshall and Herzog also are members of the Injury Prevention Research Center, where Marshall is director.

 Assessing U.S. trends of ACL reconstruction rates among commercially-insured individuals revealed that, since 2006, females aged 13-17 years have had the highest reconstruction rates of any age or gender group in the country.
 Also concerning was a similar, though less dramatic, increase in males 13-17 years old.